 You can download this picture of me for any event pages.

-Matt is an advocate for open source software and currently the Technical Editor of Opensource.com.
+Matt is an advocate for open source software and currently the Managing Editor of Enable Architect for Red Hat.
 He specializes in designing technology communities that develop products and content in a way that tells a powerful story.

-Matt is a retired EMC storage admin, vExpert, and former fan of other proprietary technologies.
+Matt is a maintainer and contributor in the Kubernetes and CHAOSS communities.
 He is a serial podcaster, best known for the Geek Whisperers podcast, co-built the the DevRel Collective, and often shares his thoughts on Twitter and GitHub @mbbroberg.
 He’s also a fan of tattoos and cats, though remains unsure of Schrödinger’s.